 Since then, New Zealand has entered into partnerships which provide many of the benefits of alliance without the formal commitment this entails.
 The armed forces continued to work with the United States despite the end of the formal ANZUS alliance, and have always remained close with the Australian forces.
 The armed forces’ capabilities have been maintained at a level that allows them to function effectively in low-level military operations.
 They have very limited capacity to fight in conventional inter-state war.

-Since the early 1990s the armed forces have participated in United Nations and other international efforts to ensure security and stability in the international arena.
+The armed forces have participated in United Nations and other international efforts to ensure security and stability in the international arena since the 1950s.

 Between 1992 and 2007 New Zealand contributed observers, liaison officers and (from 1994 to 1996) a 250-person infantry company to international missions in Bosnia–Herzegovina and Kosovo.

 New Zealand armed forces were deployed to East Timor in 1999 as part of an Australian-led mission.
-Troops remained there in 2012, though were scheduled to begin withdrawing after the 2012 elections.
-At different times New Zealand has contributed a battalion group (more than 500 soldiers), helicopters and military observers.
+Troops remained there until 2012, At different times New Zealand contributed a battalion group (more than 500 soldiers), helicopters and military observers.
 One army soldier was killed while on patrol in 2000 – New Zealand’s first combat death since the Vietnam War.

-New Zealand armed forces were deployed to Bamyan province in Afghanistan in 2003 as part of the New Zealand Provincial Reconstruction Team (PRT), and remained there in 2012.
+New Zealand armed forces were deployed to Bamyan province in Afghanistan in 2003 as part of the New Zealand Provincial Reconstruction Team (PRT), and remained there until 2013.
 The PRT provided security in the province, advised and supported the provincial governor and identified development projects.
-Special Air Service (SAS) personnel also worked in Afghanistan.
-By August 2012 eight soldiers had been killed by enemy combatants while serving there, and two soldiers had died in non-combat situations.
+Special Air Service (SAS) personnel have also worked in Afghanistan.
+Eight soldiers have been killed by enemy combatants while serving there, and two have died in non-combat situations.

 Alongside Australia, Papua New Guinea and Tonga, New Zealand troops were part of the Regional Assistance Mission to the Solomon Islands (RAMSI), which was formed at the request of the Solomon Islands government in 2003.
 The mission was considered necessary following a period of riots, internal conflict and a breakdown in governance. the RAMSI mission ended in 2017.